philnichol/terraform-provider-aws/website/docs/r/cloudwatch_metric_alarm.html.markdown

 * `statistic` - (Optional) The statistic to apply to the alarm's associated metric.
    Either of the following is supported: `SampleCount`, `Average`, `Sum`, `Minimum`, `Maximum`
 * `threshold` - (Optional) The value against which the specified statistic is compared.
 This parameter is required for alarms based on static thresholds, but should not be used for alarms based on anomaly detection models.
 * `threshold_metric_id` - (Optional) If this is an alarm based on an anomaly detection model, make this value match the ID of the ANOMALY_DETECTION_BAND function.
+Must be between 1 and 255 characters in length.
 * `actions_enabled` - (Optional) Indicates whether or not actions should be executed during any changes to the alarm's state.
 Defaults to `true`.
 * `alarm_actions` - (Optional) The list of actions to execute when this alarm transitions into an ALARM state from any other state.
 Each action is specified as an Amazon Resource Name (ARN).
 * `alarm_description` - (Optional) The description for the alarm.